Rhee Taekwon-Do: Training

 Rhee Taekwon-Do teaches the military style of taekwondo, closer to traditional martial art than modern martial sport in nature.
 Training consists of exercises that may be classified as: basics (group drill exercises; similar to kihon in karate), destruction (breaking), hyung (patterns or forms), self-defence, and sparring.
 Basics, destruction, hyung, and self-defence are similar to equivalent exercises in other traditional martial art schools.
-Rhee Taekwon-Do teaches the Chang Hon hyung.
+Rhee Taekwon-Do teaches the ITF Ch'ang Hon forms hyung.

 Sparring takes three forms: three-step sparring, one-step sparring, and free sparring.
 Three-step sparring and one-step sparring are similar to equivalent exercises in ITF and WTF schools, but free sparring is different, having more in common with traditional karate sparring.
 Rhee Taekwon-Do free sparring is unscored, unarmoured, and usually 'non-contact' in principle.
 Members typically achieve non-contact sparring by two methods, whether separately or in combination: